Sneezing More? It Could Be Indoor Allergies

 Heading into the fall is a good time to do some cleaning and remove potential allergen sources, says Lauren Hadney, DO, who specializes in internal medicine at UH South Primary Care.
 If cleaning the whole house or apartment seems overwhelming, focus on the room where you spend the most time, or try to work somewhere without soft materials, carpets, or your cat underfoot.

 Keeping Allergies Under Control

-Call your primary care doctor to set up a telehealth or phone appointment to discuss your symptoms.
+Call your primary care doctor to set up an appointment to discuss your symptoms.
 “This is especially important if you have asthma, as allergies and asthma go hand in hand,” Dr. Hadney says.
-“Especially now, it’s essential to reduce the underlying allergic inflammation that can lead to allergic asthma.”
+“It’s important to reduce the underlying allergic inflammation that can lead to allergic asthma.”

-Make an appointment (over telehealth or in-person) to talk to your provider about an allergy blood test once it’s safe and appropriate to do so, as determined by local authorities and your health care provider.
+Make an appointment to talk to your provider about an allergy blood test.
 Along with your history, getting an allergy test is the best way to have a full picture of all your allergic triggers.
 This will make exposure management much easier for you – after all, if it turns out you’re allergic to dust mites but not the cat or dog, that’s one less thing to worry about.

 At University Hospitals, we believe having a primary care provider is essential to your health and well-being.
 Our primary care physicians and nurse practitioners provide comprehensive, compassionate and continuous primary care for patients of all ages.
 We are committed to building a healthy relationship with you and your family to detect and minimize long-term health issues, or just help you get over that illness that's going around.
 Need a primary care provider?
 Find one here.